elyrepaircafe/elyrepaircafe.org.uk/src/content/faq/index.md

 - title: Will I get a warranty?
   answer: |
     There is no guarantee on the repair.
-Repairers will not be liable if any item suffers further damage during the attempted repair, does not work properly after you have left the repair cafe, or breaks down again in future.
+Repairers will not be liable if any item suffers further damage during the attempted repair, does not work properly after you have left the Repair Cafe, or breaks down again in future.

     Please read the [repair agreement](/files/repair-agreement.pdf) and make sure you are happy with the terms before bringing your item.